Daemonite/material/docs/4.4/getting-started/theming.md

   color: map-get($purples, 500);
 }

-// With our `color()` function which return the 500 colours .class3 {
+// With our `color()` function which return the 500 colors .class3 {
   color: color(purple);
 }
 {% endhighlight %}

-### Theme colours
+### Theme colors

-We use a subset of all colours to create a smaller colour palette for generating colour schemes, available in our `assets/scss/variables/_palette.scss` file.
+We use a subset of all colors to create a smaller colour palette for generating colour schemes, available in our `assets/scss/variables/_palette.scss` file.

 <div class="row">